proyecto26/awesome-jsgames/README.md

-# Awesome Js13kGames
+# Awesome JavaScript Games
-A curated list of awesome JavaScript Games and resources with size limit set to 13 kilobytes (Js13kGames).
+A curated list of awesome JavaScript Games, assets and resources.

 ## Action Puzzle
 - [Raven](http://js13kgames.com/entries/raven) - The security cameras for a secret facility have been taken offline, and it is YOUR job to fix the problem.